Bedok Reservoir Park dotted with termite mounds - once a sand quarry

 Of course the walls at Bedok Reservoir which looks like a well-sculptured art piece and painted in black won’t be the same as the graffiti-laden grey concrete walls in Berlin but it is supposed to convey similar meaning to reflect on the collective people’s power to be united as one, even more so without major confrontation or firing a single shot.
 Having seen some of the remnants in Berlin in its original form with its jagged edge and protruding steel bars, this one may come a bit too clean cut.

-Bedok Reservoir is one of the few reservoirs where one can fish, though it has to be done at dedicated fishing deck and there are used fishing hook and lines bins so that these items can be disposed of properly.
-While you are enjoying your walk you may notice ants and termites hills dotting around the park.
-Some ants bite and the red ones sting so if you see them just walk away and leave them alone.
-Apparently ants can be attracted to human sweat.
+Bedok Reservoir is one of the few reservoirs where one can fish, though it has to be done at dedicated fishing decks and there are used fishing hook and lines bins so that these items can be disposed of properly.
+While you are enjoying your walk and being an interesting feature of this park you may notice light-brownish termites hills or mounds dotting around the park.
+These termite mounds belong to fungus-growing termites or scientifically known as Macrotermes carbonarius.

 Fishing at Bedok Reservoir

-Termites eat dead leaves and wood and help in nutrients recycling to help the surrounding plants grow so these insects are important part of the ecosystem.So just like other quarries such as at Pulau Ubin and Bukit Batok that has been turned into a park or wetland, similarly Bedok Reservoir has been transformed into a park complete with unique Berlin Wall and scenic views for all to enjoy and perhaps to reflect upon.
+And just like other quarries such as at Pulau Ubin and Bukit Batok that has been turned into a park or wetland, similarly Bedok Reservoir has been transformed into a park complete with unique Berlin Wall and termite hills with scenic views for all to enjoy and perhaps to reflect upon.
+From the horizon you can also see a mountain of sand, of what could be a former sand quarry.

-There is a bistro in the park if you fancy a meal or drink to go with the views.
-The park is conveniently located less than 10 minutes walk to or from Bedok Reservoir MRT Station (blue line).
-Which is great for a unique sight-seeing.
+There is a bistro in the park called Wawawa if you fancy a meal or drink to go with the views.
+There are also some food chains like Burger King and Fun Toast on the other side within the Hometown NS building for a cheaper option.
+In this building you will find an Aqua Adventure complete with slides.
+The park is conveniently few 5 walk from Bedok Reservoir MRT Station (blue line).
+Which is great for a scenic sight-seeing and a workout.

 Comments